Inspiring Our Citizens of Tomorrow

 These programs include Kindy Of Kindness, and Forest School, through which our children are given the opportunity to form a personal and very positive connection with their local community groups and the natural environment.

-Lead by our accredited Forest School Educators, this internationally renowned program enables our children to freely explore and experience the wonders of nature while developing a strong sense of respect and understanding for our environment and the importance of its sustainability.
+This internationally renowned program enables our children to freely explore and experience the wonders of nature while developing a strong sense of respect and understanding for our environment and the importance of its sustainability.

 Each week the children will travel to a local national park or bushland area, where they will be able to play and explore freely, under the discreet observation of our educators.
 This richly resourced ‘natural classroom’ will offer our children the unique opportunity to develop a deep and personal connection to nature, while fostering invaluable life skills including resilience, leadership, independence and creative problem solving.